Public Lands

 Alternatives to the Transfer of Public Lands Act (2016)

 This white paper argues that state time and resources would be better spent on collaborative efforts to improve management resources than litigating a piece of legislation with a shaky legal foundation.
-This paper discusses five of the main problems that we believe give rise to the frustration driving the public lands transfer movement.
+This paper discusses five of the main problems that give rise to the frustration driving the public lands transfer movement.
 We then present seven possible alternatives to demanding title to federal lands that we believe respond to these problems and that are likely to produce lasting and tangible land management improvements.

 This white paper addresses state claims to the minerals underlying federal lands and arguing that even if states overcome extremely long odds to convince a court that the federal government is obligated to dispose of more public land, and that such a disposal obligation necessitates giving the public domain to the states, well established legal principles would prevent grants of most mineral lands to the states.
 Mineral title is important because Utah’s best, and perhaps only, hope of covering management costs involves mineral development.
 Indeed, during 2013, federal mineral leasing (primarily oil, natural gas, and coal) produced 93-percent of all revenue derived from the targeted public lands.
 Taking on the management of millions of acres of new land without simultaneously securing a source of funding to fulfill those obligations would be contrary to the state’s best interests.